- Twitter: @TaraCampbellCom

 By Kirsty Logan

 This debut novel creates a dazzling (if damp) future with ethereal inhabitants.

 By Jennifer Teege and Nikola Sellmair

 A woman struggles to reconcile fond memories of her grandmother with that grandmother's love of a mass murderer.

 By Pasi Ilmari Jääskeläinen; translated by Lola M. Rogers

 Come visit Rabbit Back, a twee little town with a whimsical name and deep, dark secrets.

 By Thomas King

-Heavy themes are handled lightly in this playful, wonderfully readable novel by a gifted indigenous author.
+Heavy themes are handled lightly in this playful, wonderfully readable tale by a gifted indigenous author.